-Identify target audiences and perceptions of excess nutrients as an issue in coastal waterbodies and formulate effective awareness, outreach, and education programs to address these perceptions.
+Identify target audiences and their perceptions of excess nutrients as an issue in the watershed and its waterbodies and formulate effective awareness, outreach, and education programs to address these perceptions.

-- 1. Identify the appropriate audiences for targeted outreach and education programs: - Homeowners and landowners, including agricultural and timber producers, developers, golf courses, and property owners' associations; - b.
-Municipalities and counties, including county boards of supervisors, mayors, city managers, park and recreation personnel, municipal wastewater treatment supervisors; - c.
-Industry and business, including environmental managers responsible for point source and stormwater discharges, and commercial fishermen; - d.
-State and federal regulators; - e.
-Professional organizations and associations such as the Chamber of Commerce, Rotary Club, Cattlemen's Association, Poultry Association, and Charter Boat Association;
+A. Identify the appropriate audiences for targeted outreach and education programs.

+- 1. Homeowners and landowners, including agricultural and timber producers, land managers, hobby farmers, developers, golf course superintendents, hunting and fishing clubs, and property owners' associations; - 2.
+Municipalities and counties, including county boards of supervisors, mayors, city managers, park and recreation personnel, municipal wastewater treatment supervisors; - 3.
+Industry and business, including environmental managers responsible for point source and stormwater discharges, and commercial fishermen; - 4.
+State and federal regulators, including state and federal land managers (e.g., MDWFP, Corps of Engineers), NRCS and extension specialists;